peakstoneuk/peakstoneuk.github.io/_posts/2017-04-30-upgrading-to-bootstrap-4-in-laravel-spark.markdown

 Next open up `resources/assets/js/app.js` and modify `require('spark-bootstrap');` by prepending ./ to spark-bootstrap, so it reads `require('./spark-bootstrap');`.
 Once complete run `npm run dev` to recompile the JS.

 At this point the CSS / JS switch is pretty much complete, from here you should be able to start building your own theme for Spark in Bootstrap 4.
-There are some compatibility changes required however due to changes between Bootstrap 3 and 4.
+There are some compatibility changes required however for the prebuilt Spark sections such as user settings and Kiosk due to changes between Bootstrap 3 and 4.

 ## Compatability Changes